 The Resize Window button allows you to set adjustable window sizes.
 A grid screen will open.

 With the softkey Edit All Windows set to Off, you just set the size of the selected window.

 Touch and drag the top left or bottom right corners to resize the window.
 Touch and drag anywhere else to move the window.

 Tap on a corner to set a start corner position - the window will highlight in red and ask you to tap to set the opposite corner position.

 If the softkey Resize Neighbours is set to On, surrounding windows will resize to make room for the window you are editing.
 If Off, the other windows will stay the same size and go behind the current window.

 If Edit All Windows is set to On, corner arrows will appear in all windows and you can adjust the size of all the windows together.
 Press Enter, Exit or OK to finish.

 If you accidentally set a window to a single grid size, you can't then get to the Window Layout button to resize it.
 Select the window and use the Min/Max softkey to set the window to a fixed size.

-You can move the active window between screens from the Window Appearance screen, or by pressing View then Window Options then Move Screen, or hold Avo and the Size & Position button.
+You can move the active window between screens from the Window Appearance screen, or by pressing View then Window Options then Move Screen, or hold Avo and press the Size & Position button.

 You can close the active window using the Close button (not on all consoles).
 You can close all windows by pressing Avo+Close, or use the Close All softkey.